CGK-Laboratory/CellSelect-3DMorph/README.md

 ## Useful Links

-- Go to the [wiki](https://github.com/CGK-Laboratory/CellSelect-3DMorph/wiki) to find tips and turoeials.
+- Go to the [wiki](https://github.com/CGK-Laboratory/CellSelect-3DMorph/wiki) to find tips and tutorials.
 - Go to the [forum](https://github.com/CGK-Laboratory/CellSelect-3DMorph/discussions) to ask questions, see announcements or open a new discussion.

 ## Differences with the original [3DMorph](https://github.com/ElisaYork/3DMorph) by Elisa M York